 - By the time we boarded and got off, our sailing was 30 minutes longer than the stated time (1 hr 45 min compared to 1 hr 15 min).

 - The HeliJet terminal is quite isolated and not as close to downtown Nanaimo as you may think.
 Be prepared to wait a bit in the taxi line to get to Nanaimo Harbour to catch your ferry to Gabriola Island.

 Gulf Island Seaplanes offers short scenic flights to Silva Bay on Gabriola Island.
 The caveat to this, however, is that you will need access to a car to explore the island once you arrive.
 Taking the float plane is great if you're meeting with friends who have a car.

 14 Best Things to do in Gabriola Island

 1. Start your morning with coffee from Mad Rona's

-Mad Rona's is surprisingly the only coffee shop on Gabriola Island.
+Pop into Mad Rona's for your morning coffee.
 The quirky cafe sources its beans from Drumroaster Coffee, a small-batch roaster on Vancouver Island.
 Grab an espresso or latte to go, and begin your day exploring the island.
 They also serve breakfast sandwiches and burritos if you've got the morning munchies.

 2. Taste ciders and charcuterie bites at Ravenskill Orchards

-During summer, Ravenskill Orchard also hosts live folk music on select Fridays from 5pm-7pm.
-They can only hold 30 people on their patio at the moment, so get there early to grab a table.
+During summer, Ravenskill Orchard hosts live folk music on select Fridays from 5pm-7pm.
+Arrive early to ensure you get a table.